ncoghlan/misc/notes/python3/questions_and_answers.rst

-current decision (which may unfortunately involve some digging through the python-3000, python-dev and python-ideas mailing list archives and the CPython issue tracker, as it turns out some of the rationale was apparently considered common knowledge when PEPs like :pep:`3116` and :pep:`383` were written, and hence not recorded as a specific part of the rationale).
+current decision (which may unfortunately involve some digging through the python-3000, python-dev and python-ideas mailing list archives and the CPython issue tracker, as it turns out some of the rationale was apparently considered common knowledge when PEPs like :pep:`3138`, :pep:`3116` and :pep:`383` were written, and hence not recorded as a specific part of the PEPs themselves).

 What changes in Python 3 have been made specifically to simplify migration?